bharath1097/pureconfig/README.md

                     Moreover, any value not inferred to be of any other type is a string, such as username = admin

-int                 64-bit signed integer literal, such as *9500*
+int                 64-bit signed integer literal, such as 9500

-double              64-bit IEEE double literal, such as *5.2*
+double              64-bit IEEE double literal, such as 3.1415

-bool                Literals *true* and *false*
+bool                Literals true and false

 path                A string leading with . or containing / or \

                     The parser is required to translate path separators to the proper system separator.

-quantity            An integer followed by a unit, such as *250ms,
+quantity            An integer followed by a unit, such as 250ms,
-                    50MB, 60s, 200cm*
+                    50MB, 60s, 200cm

                     SI units should be used, but anything is allowed.
 There must be an API to get both the value and the unit.
 ```

 # API
+Pure doesn't specify an API, just a format.
+Use whatever is idiomatic in a given language.

-The API in an OOP language is simply a set of get/set methods to access properties.
-Other languages?
-Whatever is idiomatic for that language.
+The API in an OOP language is probably just a set of get/set methods to access properties, and a way
+to load and save.

 Use "dot.notation" to reference groups.
-This works even if indentation style grouping is used.
+This must work even if indentation style grouping is used.

-Java example:
+In Java, a Pure parser might look something like this:

 ```
 // Get the port